 Details for attending the Annual Meeting are included in this proxy statement.
-Please note that you must submit your request to attend on or before May 7, 2018.
+Please note that you must submit your request to attend the Annual Meeting on or before May 6, 2019.
 Also enclosed are details for how and when to vote.
-Your vote is very important to us so, if you are unable to attend the meeting, please vote either online, by mail or by telephone.
+Your vote is very important to us so, if you are unable to attend the meeting, please vote in advance of the Annual Meeting, either online, by mail or by telephone, to ensure your shares are represented at the meeting.